Behavior Modification Training – Itsaboutdog

 4. Prioritizing Issues: Develop a focused plan for behavioral changes.
 Don’t expect to solve everything at once.

-5. Finding the Right Solutions: The consultant selects methods to change the behavior, ensuring they are both effective and acceptable for the owner.
+5. Finding the Right Solutions: The consultant selects methods to change the behavior, ensuring they are practical and acceptable to the owner.

 6. Consistent Action: The owner must diligently implement the agreed-upon solutions.